UniversalDependencies/UD_Abaza-ATB/README.md

 # Acknowledgments

-I would love to thank Anastasia Panova and Elena Sokur for creating such a beautiful corpus.
-I am very grateful to Niko Partanen and Thierry Poibeau for their help and supervision.
-The corpus in question was annotated by the participants of [Aspects of Abaza Grammar](https://ling.hse.ru/abazagrammar/project) group, so this treebank would not be possible without their precious work.
+The authots are gratefull to Elena Sokur for creating and maintaing the Spoken corpus of Abaza.
+AK is also grateful to Niko Partanen and Thierry Poibeau for their help and supervision on the early stages of this project.
+The corpus was annotated by the participants of [Aspects of Abaza Grammar](https://ling.hse.ru/abazagrammar/project) group, so this treebank would not be possible without their precious work.

 ## References